Continuing Education Activity

 Prognosis

-The prognosis for most patients that receive timely intervention is favorable.
+The prognosis for most patients who receive timely intervention is favorable.
 Most patients treated within 2 hours of presentation have been shown to attain a visual acuity better than 20/40.
 This is in contrast to those receiving treatment after 2 hours, only 25% of which may achieve 20/40 vision or better.[13]
 Case reports of patients with traumatic RBH and ‘No Light Perception’ vision have described the recovery of some vision after LOCC.[7]

 With traumatic retrobulbar hemorrhage and acute vision loss, the risk of permanent blindness is 44 to 52%.[10]
 As stated earlier, the incidence of permanent visual loss from RBH is much lower for post-surgical etiologies.